mentalisttraceur/python-compose-operator/README.rst

     >>> (int_ | (lambda x: x + 2))(4.2)
     6

-Of course, when you need two classes to compose, even if you've wrapped one or both of them with ``composable_constructor``, you can still force them to compose with ``composable``:
+When you need two classes to compose, even if you've wrapped one or both of them with ``composable_constructor``, you can still force them to compose with ``composable``:

 .. code:: python